tkn-tub/ns3-gym/src/internet/doc/tcp.rst

 * LEDBAT should operate same as NewReno during slow start
 * LEDBAT should operate same as NewReno if timestamps are disabled
 * Test to validate cwnd increment in LEDBAT
-* Test to validate cwnd decrement in LEDBAT

 In comparison to RFC 6817, the scope and limitations of the current LEDBAT implementation are: